 One thing in particular that I find is very hard for my contemporary capitalist friends to grasp, is that capitalism hasn’t always looked as it does now.
 I tell them that just 50 years ago (heck, just 30 years ago), wealth was distributed more evenly across economic classes, income tax rates were more progressive, corporate tax rates were higher, corporations had less power, banks were more tightly regulated, and yet people still called their economic system capitalism.
 Audible gasps.
 But that sounds like communism!

-Obviously, these anecdotes reveal less about the state of serious debate about economics and politics (which is often pretty sorry, in any case), and more about preposterous reasoning and the efficacy of simplistic ideologies.
+Obviously, these anecdotes reveal less about the state of serious debate about economics and politics (which is often pretty sorry, in any case), and more about horrible reasoning and the efficacy of simplistic ideologies.
 However, I would feel more comfortable that I am merely criticising strawmen, or getting bent out of shape over silly fringe views, if such beliefs were not so common.
-There is so much that could be said about dangers of forgetting histories and misunderstanding theories.
+There is so much that could be said about the dangers of forgetting histories and misunderstanding theories.
 And much more to say about how polarized debate obliterates nuance and makes even the most modest of critiques appear radical.
-But simply, the fact that those who question prevailing and uncritical beliefs in the fundamental greatness of capitalism are so regularly derided as “communists” reveals the degree of hegemony (I know this word is overused, but here I think it is the mot juste) that capitalism enjoys.
+Put simply, the fact that those who even timidly question beliefs in the fundamental greatness of capitalism are so regularly derided as “communists” amply demonstrates precisely its uncritically accepted dominance.
+This is in itself is sufficient for critique.